ssbc/ssb-subset-replication-spec/README.md

 messages were public.

 As private groups can grow quite large it is important that there is a way to synchronize only subsets but also changes.
+And because of this, it could also be adventurous to reuse observables here to describe these subsets.

 Consider using [set-reconciliation] for this.